nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-10-20-installing-visual-studio-2010-team-foundation-server-on-windows-vista-in-3-minutes/index.md

 ---
 title: Installing Visual Studio 2010 Team Foundation Server on Windows Vista in 3 minutes
-description: "Learn to install Visual Studio 2010 Team Foundation Server on Windows Vista in just 3 minutes.
-Simplify your setup with our step-by-step guide!"
+description: Learn to install Visual Studio 2010 Team Foundation Server on Windows Vista in just 3 minutes.
+Simplify your setup with our step-by-step guide!
 date: 2009-10-20
 creator: Martin Hinshelwood
 id: "84"